Hypothesis Testing for Shapes using Vectorized Persistence Diagrams: Abstract

 \section{Abstract}

-Topological data analysis involves the statistical characterization of the shape of data.
-Persistent homology is a primary tool of topological data analysis, which can be used to analyze those topological features and perform statistical inference.
+{Topological data analysis involves the statistical characterization of the shape of data.
+Persistent homology is a primary tool of topological data analysis, which can be used to analyze topological features and perform statistical inference.
 In this paper, we present a two-stage hypothesis test for vectorized persistence diagrams.
-The first stage filters elements in the vectorized persistence diagrams to reduce false positives.
+The first stage filters vector elements in the vectorized persistence diagrams to enhance the power of the test.
 The second stage consists of multiple hypothesis tests, with false positives controlled by false discovery rates.
-We demonstrate applications of the proposed procedure on simulated point clouds and three-dimensional rock image data.
-Our results show that the proposed hypothesis tests can provide flexible and informative inferences on the shape of data with lower computational cost compared to the permutation test.
+We demonstrate the flexibility of our method by applying it to a variety of simulated and real-world data types.
+Our results show that the proposed hypothesis test enables accurate and informative inferences on the shape of data compared to the existing hypothesis testing methods for persistent homology.}